Doctor of Education

 The best way for students to develop a sophisticated knowledge of education is through a careful examination of ideas, topics, and subtopics discussed by the greatest minds of Western culture across the past twenty-five centuries.
 By using a combination of primary source documents from the Great Books of the Western World and legal documents – federal and state laws, regulations and rules – the Doctor of Education program ensures that students acquire the breadth of knowledge that is the hallmark of an excellent liberal arts education while exploring the current educational environment.

-In addition, students are required to do comprehensive legal research in preparation for designing the applied project.
+In addition, students are required to do comprehensive legal research in preparation for designing the capstone project.
 After completing the coursework and the legal research, students are required to report their findings and propose recommendations for addressing an issue or problem in an office memorandum of law.
-Upon approval, students then execute their plan for an applied project.
+Upon approval, students then execute their plan for a capstone project.

 The Doctor of Education program consists of sixty (60) credit hours beyond the master’s degree.
 The Doctor of Education program includes The Great Conversation: The Cornerstone Course (4 credit hours), twenty-eight (28) credit hours of prescribed courses in education, sixteen (16) credit hours of student-designed courses, four (4) credit hours for legal research and office memorandum of law, and eight (8) credit hours for the Capstone Course.
 Doctoral students also complete two oral comprehensive examinations.